OpenElectrophy/OpenElectrophy/doc/source/index.rst

     * It includes the powerful Neo IO that can read a quantity of data formats (Plexon, NeuroExplorer, Spike2, TDT, Axon, BlackRock, ...)
     * neo object ready for analyses (AnalogSIgnal, SpikeTrain, RecordingChannel, Segment, Block ...)

-For new user a main interest in OpenElectrophy is the spikes roting tool chain.
+For new user a main interest in OpenElectrophy is the spike sorting tool chain.
 See :ref:`spike_introduction_section`.

 .. image:: /images/spikesorting/mainwindow_1.png
     :width: 400